Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 Because if you don't support cap and trade, if you don't support stimulus, if you don't support government health care, you're anti-American.

-Where where does it say that?
+Hang on a minute, where does it say that?

 Is that in the Constitution?

-That's great, because he's like he's taken over the car industry.
+That's great because he's like, he's taken over the car industry.

-So if he takes over United and US Air and Continental, uh basically, I think you can still get a non-government bicycle.
+So if he takes over United and US Air and Continental, basically, I think you can still get a non-government bicycle.

-You if you want to if you want to use private sector transportation, uh you should you should get a bicycle.
+If you want to use private sector transportation, you should get a bicycle, or you should get a horse and buggy.

-Uh Congressman Ma Waxman has it absolutely backwards.
+Congressman Waxman has it absolutely backwards.

-Uh what we are seeing is a sustained war on the animating principles of the American idea.
+What we are seeing is a sustained war on the animating principles of the American idea.

 And it shouldn't be my position as some wacky foreigner to have to point this out.

-Uh uh uh uh the principles of limited government and a self-reliant citizenry that is allowed to live life to its full potential.
+The principles of limited government and a self-reliant citizenry that is allowed to live life to its full potential.

-It's very difficult actually to keep track of everything that's going on because it's coming so fast.
+It's very difficult, actually, to keep track of everything that's going on because it's coming so fast.

-Most uh most moderate centrist administrators finding themselves in government in January would not say, well, we're going to do cap and trade, we're going to do stimulus, we're going to do nationalization of the automobile industry, and we're going to do government health care and a ton of other stuff all in the first few weeks.
+Most moderate centrist administrators finding themselves in government in January would not say, well, we're going to do cap and trade, we're going to do stimulus, we're going to do nationalization of the automobile industry, and we're going to do government health care and a ton of other stuff all in the first few weeks.

 What did they vote for?

-Is that they're spending they're spending your money faster uh than the uh congressional typing pool can keep track of it in writing.
+That's what it's come to now: is that they're spending your money faster than the congressional typing pool can keep track of it in writing.

-They voted for a 1200 page bill that has no corporeal form.
+They voted for a 1,200-page bill that has no corporeal form.

 That's what this bill is.